ToMattBan/a-guide-to-follow/README.md

 - When your page have too much code and you want to split it
 - When you are repeating a lot of code

+### How to organize them?
+- First `template` then `script` and end with `style`
+- NEVER use logic on the template, instead, use a computed, a function, a watch, a ref, anything but to put the logic on template
+- ALWAYS use `scoped` on your style, and if you need to style a extern component, put everything inside a container with an id and use this id in the styles, so the css won't change anything besides this component

 </br>

 # About how should I write this damn thing?